 Do you know anyone who has tried to publish a book on Twitter?
 How about Instagram?
 No, because those platforms weren’t made for plotlines or theories that require chapters and a printing press.
 Twitter is made for simple sentences and GIFs.
 Instagram is for visuals.
 Your blog is for longer-form ideas that can be broken down into lists or paragraphs separated by scannable subtitles.

 Know thy audience.
 Know thy platform.
 Create accordingly.

 4. Keep it simple.
-Your customers are busy people who see a million messages a day (digital marketing experts actually estimate it’s closer to 10,000, but you get the point).
-Simplicity is the best way to stand out in a sea of fuzzy, cliche-laden content.
+Your customers are busy people who see a million messages a day (experts actually estimate it’s closer to 10,000, but you get the point).
+Simplicity is the best way to stand out in a sea of fuzzy content.
 Simple content is not simplistic.
 Rather, it honors the reader’s time and energy by being clear and concise.

 Here are some examples of how to simplify wordy-phrases:

 In order to = To

 Repeat after me: I respect my writing and I respect my reader.

 Now feel free to jot that on a sticky note and tape it to your wall.
 Or get it tattooed on your forehead — whatever reminds you that your role as a content creator is helper, problem-solver, supporter.

 You have valuable information to share.
 Share it simply.
 Share it in the right place.
 And share it in a way that shows how much you care about your customers.